GoogleCloudPlatform/market-data-transcoder/README.md

 The transcoder's current input schema support is for Simple Binary Encoding (SBE) XML as well as QuickFIX-styled FIX protocol schema representations (also in XML).

-The target schema and message encoding is Avro, which can be encapsulated in either POSIX files or sent over Pub/Sub topics.
-BigQuery is another output destination option, with each message type in the schema becoming a single table in BigQuery to which messages encountered in the source data will be streamed.
+Target schema and data elements are rendered based on the specified `output_type`.
+With no output type specified, the transcoder defaults to displaying the YAML representation of transcoded messages to the console, and does not perform persistent schema transformations.
+For Avro and JSON, the transcoded schema and data files are encapsulated in POSIX files locally.
+Direct trancoding to BigQuery and Pub/Sub targets are supported, with the transcoded schemas being applied prior to message ingestion or publishing.
+Terraform configurations for BigQuery and Pub/Sub resources can also be derived from a specified input schema.
+The Terraform options only render the configurations locally and do not execute Terraform `apply`.
+The `--create_schemas_only` option transcodes  schemas in isolation for other output types.

 The names of the output resources will individually correspond to the names of the message types defined in the input schema.
 For example, the transcoder will create and use a Pub/Sub topic named "NewOrderSingle" for publishing FIX `NewOrderSingle` messages found in source data.
 Similarly, if an output type of `bigquery` is selected, the transcoder will create a `NewOrderSingle` table in the dataset specified by `--destination_dataset_id`.
-By default, Avro encoded output will be saved to a file named `<message type>.avro` in either the `avroOut` directory or a directory specified using the `--output_path` parameter.
+By default, Avro and JSON encoded output will be saved to a file named `<message type>` with the respective extensions in a directory specified using the `--output_path` parameter.

 #### Message